dbills777/APIserver/README.md

 <hr>
 - GET
    /api/players
-   - Returns the list from data.js
+     - Returns the full player list from data.js. also /api/players/1 Returns the first player in the list.

 <hr>
 - POST
   /api/players